This post suggests a general approach to applying these FAC Tweaks.

 However, within that group of 300 tunings I had a -6.5, a -6.1 a -5.9, a -5.8 a -5.1 a pair of -4.7’s and so on.

-Yes, a -6.5, and yes, a -5.8!
-There were times when I just had to have a exceptionally low A2.
+Yes, a -6.5, and yes, a -5.8.
+But those were rare.
+But there were times when the piano needed an exceptionally low A2.
 On those pianos it was part of the best compromise I could make.

-There are exceptions, and there are times when even Al’s -4.0 width needs to be breached.
+There are always exceptions in piano tuning land.
 Thank goodness the exceptions are rare.
 But they’re out there.
-My hope is that when you come across one, you will have been doing this long enough, so you will know how to deal with them.
-The AccuTuner has some built in tools that can help you deal with them to a great extent, but you have to not only recognize the exceptions when you come across one, but you must also know how to deal with them so that you can find a decent sound compromise for those really challenging scales.
+I just hope when you come across one, you will have some idea as to how to deal with them.
+The AccuTuner has some built in tools that can be a great help, but you will need to be able to recognize them first so you can find a decent sounding compromise for those challenging scales.

 On the other end of the spectrum, my database contains a few -1.5’s and a number of pianos with A2’s less than -2.0.

-This is all perfectly and wonderfully piano dependent, of course.
-But it’s up to us to try to find the sweetest spot we can for each instrument.
+This is all piano dependent, of course.
+But it’s up to us to try to find the sweet spot for each piano.

-I’m confident, if you do these routines, in this order, you will hear a difference in your work on a consistent basis.
+If you do these routines, in this order, you will hear a difference in your work on a consistent basis and I expect your results will be worth the little bit of time and effort.